stefspakman/patternlab-scssvariables/README.md

 # Patternlab: SCSS Variables [![NPM version][npm-image]][npm-url]

 Convert SCSS (or SASS) files to patternlab readable YAML files.
 The default mode will just include all variable - value pairs into a Yaml file.
-The color mode converts Tint and Shade values to hex values so patternlab can display them.
+The color mode supports Lighten, Darken, Tint and Shade as it converts these values to hex so patternlab can display them.

 ## Install